ANSANJAY/NetlinkGreetingExchange/pkg/2_Netlink.md

 ---

-## Interview Questions and Answers about the Netlink Kernel Module Code
+##  Questions and Answers about the Netlink Kernel Module Code

 ### 1. What is the purpose of the `netlink_recv_msg_fn` function? 🧐